darinz/PSL/13_recommender_system/05_latent_factor.md

 5. **Monitor Performance**: Track model drift over time

 Latent factor models represent a powerful and flexible approach to recommendation systems, capable of discovering complex patterns in user-item interactions.
 When properly implemented and tuned, they can provide excellent recommendation quality while maintaining reasonable computational efficiency.

+---

+**Next**: [Challenges in Recommender Systems](06_challenges.md) - Explore the key challenges and limitations faced by modern recommendation systems.